drugis/addis-core/docs/design/index.md

 We believe that science needs to be transparent for it to function properly.
 This means not only that data should be openly accessible, but also that scientific software must be open source.
-In addition, this applies to modeling and decision making, in that both the underlying evidence and the value judgments should be as explicit and transparent as possible to enable accountability.
+This also applies to modeling and decision making based on scientific data, in that both the underlying evidence and the value judgments should be as explicit and transparent as possible to enable accountability.
-We want to achieve this by linking the various systems and tools involved in the process from collecting the evidence to the final decision, thereby making the process traceable.
+In the drug development, approval, and reimbursement processes, we want to achieve this by linking the various systems and tools involved, from collecting the evidence to the final decision.

-We also believe in the power of information technology the enhance the efficiency of commonplace tasks such as data collection and extraction, and the ability of social platforms to reduce duplication of effort by allowing users to share the results of their work with minimal effort.
+Furthermore, we believe in the power of information technology to enhance the efficiency of commonplace tasks such as data collection and extraction, and the ability of collaborative platforms to eliminate duplication of effort by allowing users to easily share their work, including all intermediate products.

 ### Aims and objectives within GetReal ###